Lam Kwok-wai

 Lam Kwok-wai (林国伟 (Lín Guówěi, 林國偉), born 27 January 1971) is a Hong Kong serial killer.

 He was convicted of 10 rapes and three murders.
 His murder weapons were his bare hands; he referred to his right hand as his "fork".
 He was given 11 life sentences.

 Early life

 Lam Kwok-wai grew up in Hong Kong's Tuen Mun area.
-Truancy and juvenile crime were high, various narcotics were widespread, the Sun Yee On triad had a powerful grip over the area.
-He was raised with his father, stepmother, and four siblings in a 450- square-foot apartment in the Tai Hing House.
+Truancy and juvenile crime were high, various narcotics were widespread, and the Sun Yee On triad had a powerful grip over the area.
+He was raised with his father, stepmother, and four siblings in a 450-square-foot apartment in the Tai Hing House.
 His biological mother had left when he was three to live with another man.
 After years of juvenile delinquency and poor performance in school, Lam decided to drop out permanently at age 15.
 He spent a brief two-month sentence in a detention centre at age 15.
-After the age of 18, he tried countless drugs, drinking every day, and finally found enjoyment in illegal road-racing.
+After the age of 18, he tried countless drugs, drank every day, and finally found enjoyment in illegal road-racing.